vmware/vcf-security-and-compliance-guidelines/regulatory-compliance/vsphere/8.0/VMware-vSphere-8-Default-Accounts.md

 Disclaimer
 ----------

-This document is intended to provide general guidance for organizations that are considering VMware solutions.
+This document is intended to provide general guidance for organizations that are considering Broadcom solutions.
 The information contained in this document is for educational and informational purposes only.
-This document is not intended to provide advice and is provided “AS IS.”
-VMware makes no claims, promises, or guarantees about the accuracy, completeness, or adequacy of the information contained herein.
+This  repository and the documents contained in it are not intended to provide advice and are provided “AS IS.”
+Broadcom makes no claims, promises, or guarantees about the accuracy, completeness, or adequacy of the information contained herein.
 Organizations should engage appropriate legal, business, technical, and audit expertise within their specific organization for review of requirements and effectiveness of implementations.

 Intended Audience
 -----------------